urkang/urkang.github.io/_tabs/about.md

 **(2009 - 2016) Pohang University of Science and Technology (POSTECH)**
 - Bachelor of Science, Department of Life-Sciences
-- Double major: Electrical Engineering
+- Bachelor of Engineering, Department of Electrical Engineering (Double major)
 - Advisor: Prof. Joung-Hun Kim

 **(2007 - 2009) Jeonnam Science High School**
 - Early graduation with excellence

 ---

-# Research experience
+### Publications
+- (will be added)
+- (will be added)

 ---

-# Research interests
+### Academic interests
+- eXplainable AI (XAI), scientific machine learning (SciML)
+- Network science, network control theory
+- Systems biology, reverse-aging

 ---

-# Honors & awards
+### Skills & research experiences
+- (will be added)
+- (will be added)

 ---

+### Honors & awards
+- 제29회 카이스트 문학상 수필 및 평론부문 당선작
+- (will be added)

+---

-# Extracurricular activities
+### Extracurricular activities
+- IT Team leader, Laboratory of Systems biology and Bio-inspired Engineering, KAIST
+- (will be added)